[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 16.7 km - 20 stations

 Starting as an underground tram route on the western side of the city centre back in the 1960s, line U2 has gradually been upgraded and is now an important east-west route that links the city centre to the stadium and fairgrounds, as well as the new development areas across the Danube River.
-It reached its eastern terminus Seestadt in October 2013 (the intermediate station An den alten Schanzen will be completed at a later date as soon as the area starts redevelopment).
-Every other train terminates at Aspernstraße.
+It reached its eastern terminus Seestadt in October 2013 – the intermediate station Oberes Hausfeld (ex An den alten Schanzen) will be completed at a later date when the area starts redevelopment.

 U2 U2